IHeartMedia: 20th century

-Clear Channel Communications purchased its first FM station in San Antonio, Texas in 1972.
+Clear Channel Communications purchased its first FM station, KEEZ-FM in San Antonio, Texas, in 1972.
 The company purchased the second "clear channel" AM station WOAI in 1975.
 In 1976, the company purchased its first stations outside of San Antonio.
 KXXO (now KAKC) and KMOD-FM in Tulsa were acquired under the name "San Antonio Broadcasting" (same as KEEZ).
 Stations were also added in Port Arthur, Texas (KPAC-AM-FM, now KDEI and KTJM, from Port Arthur College), and El Paso, Texas (KELP, now KQBU) from John Walton Jr.

 In 1992, the U.S. Congress relaxed radio ownership rules slightly, allowing the company to acquire more than two stations per market.
 By 1995, Clear Channel owned 43 radio stations and 16 television stations.
 When the Telecommunications Act of 1996 became law, the act deregulated media ownership, allowing a company to own more stations than previously allowed.
 Clear Channel went on a subsequent buying spree, purchasing more than 70 other media companies and individual stations.

 In a few cases, following purchase of a competitor, Clear Channel was forced to divest some of its stations, as it was above the legal thresholds in some cities.
 In 2005, the courts ruled that Clear Channel must also divest itself of some "border blaster" radio stations in international border cities, such as the alternative rock radio station XETRA-FM ("91X") in Tijuana/San Diego.

 In 1997, Clear Channel expanded and diversified its business, purchasing Eller Media, a billboard media company, led by Karl Eller.